Dean Norris: Career

+Television

 Norris starred in Tremors: The Series and the film Without Limits.
-He has had guest spots in other television series including NYPD Blue, The X-Files, The West Wing, and Lost, and has appeared in films including Gattaca and Terminator 2: Judgment Day.
+He has had guest spots in other television series including NYPD Blue, The X-Files, The West Wing, and Lost.

 He played Drug Enforcement Administration (DEA) agent Hank Schrader on Breaking Bad from the show's premiere in 2008 to its final season in 2013.
-Norris' performance on Breaking Bad has received critical acclaim.
+Norris's performance on Breaking Bad has received critical acclaim.

 Norris also starred in the CBS series Under the Dome.
 He plays selectman James "Big Jim" Rennie, the only town council member in the area when it is cut off from the rest of the United States.

 As of June 2017, he plays mob boss Clay "Uncle Daddy" Husser in the TNT series Claws.

 In 2020, Norris reprised the role of Agent Hank Schrader on-screen in the Breaking Bad prequel Better Call Saul during the show's fifth season.

 Norris was cast in a lead role for the CBS sitcom United States of Al.

+Film

+Norris has appeared in films such as Lethal Weapon 2 (1989), Hard to Kill (1990), Total Recall (1990), Terminator 2: Judgment Day (1991), The Firm (1993), Starship Troopers (1997), The Cell (2000), Little Miss Sunshine (2006), Evan Almighty (2007), Sons of Liberty (2015), The Book of Henry (2017), Death Wish (2018), Scary Stories to Tell in the Dark (2019) and Carry-On (2024).

 Personal life

-Norris and his wife, Bridget, a former entertainment attorney, live with their five children in Temecula, California.
+Norris and his wife, Bridget, a former entertainment attorney, have five children together.
+The couple lives in Temecula, California.
 In 2018, the couple opened the Norris Performing Arts Center in Murrieta.
 Norris is a fan of his hometown team the Notre Dame Fighting Irish.
 In 2019, he helped launch Schraderbräu, Hank Schrader's in-universe home-brewed craft beer, as an official product.
-In 2022, Dean and Bridget Norris purchased The Swing Inn Cafe, a long-standing restaurant in Old Town, Temecula, for $6 million.
-Norris is a committed member of the Democratic Party and has publicly denounced and criticized US President Donald Trump.
+In 2022, the couple purchased The Swing Inn Cafe, a long-standing restaurant in Old Town, Temecula, for $6 million.

+Norris is a member of the Democratic Party.
 He is known to have attended the 2016 and 2024 Democratic National Conventions.